Achoo00/habit_mod/docs/features.md

 * **0-20 (Incapable)**:
     * XP Gain reduced by 25%.
-    * Max Health limited to 5 hearts.
+    * Max Health limited to 5 hearts. - done
     * Player cannot skip the night.
     * Player can still set spawn by clicking on the bed.
 * **21-50 (Struggling)**:
     * XP gain reduced by 10%.
-    * Max Health limited to 7 hearts.
+    * Max Health limited to 7 hearts. - done
     * Player can sleep in bed and skip the night.
 * **51-100 (Awakened)**:
     * Player can enter the Nether.
-    * Max Health is 10 hearts.
+    * Max Health is 10 hearts. - done
 * **101-150 (Proficient)**:
     * Player can enter the Nether.
-    * Max Health is 15 hearts.
+    * Max Health is 15 hearts. - done
 * **151+ (Luminary)**:
     * Player can enter the Nether and End.
-    * Max Health is 20 hearts.
+    * Max Health is 20 hearts. - done

 ### Health Aura (Physical Well-being)

 * **0-20 (Weakened)**:
-    * Permanent Weakness I, Slowness I.
+    * Permanent Weakness I, Mining Fatigue III, Slowness I, Hunger I - done
-    * Hunger drains 10% faster.
     * 25% more fall damage.
     * Food has a 50% chance to cause Hunger (Rotten Flesh/Raw Chicken 100% Hunger/Poison I).
 * **21-50 (Recovering)**: